fireundubh/playwithfire/unity/patchwork-design-patterns.md

 }
 ```

-When you need to modify a static class.
+When you need to modify a static class:

 ```csharp
 [ModifiesType("Fully.Qualified.Path.To.SomeClass")]